At Clinch, we don’t want to build the product we think you want. We want to build the product we know you want.

 In the latest round of updates and improvements to Clinch, we’ve honed in on two key aspects — platform navigation and sourcing tools.

 On logging into Clinch now, you will be greeted by a brand new dashboard.
 While its predecessor focused on content and campaigns, this new dashboard is results-driven and provides a high-level overview of your company’s talent acquisition efforts.

 The dashboard has been designed with three specific recruiting functions in mind:

 - Recruitment marketing

 We introduced this change because we understand that on any talent acquisition team, different people have different roles and areas of responsibility.
-Some may be tasked with creating and managing careers-related content, for example, while others may be more interested in identifying and nurturing the promising candidates who enter into your pool as a result of that content.
-We wanted to create a more customised user experience that allows individuals to quickly and easily access the information and carry out the tasks that are most relevant to them.
+Some may be tasked with creating and managing career-related content, for example, while others may be more interested in identifying and nurturing the promising candidates who enter into your pool as a result of that content.
+We wanted to create a more customized user experience that allows individuals to quickly and easily access the information and carry out the tasks that are most relevant to them.

 - Web Pages — encompasses all-things content (including image gallery, calls-to-action)

 - Candidates — encompasses all-things people (including messaging)